Change Point Detection on A Separable Model for Dynamic Networks: STERGM Change Point Model

-Posing that the underlying factors that result in edge formation are different from those that result in edge dissolution, \cite{STERGM} proposed the STERGM to dissect the evolution between consecutive networks.
-Assuming $\bm{y}^{+,t}$ is conditionally independent of $\bm{y}^{-,t}$ given $\bm{y}^{t-1}$, the STERGM for $\bm{y}^t$ conditional on $\bm{y}^{t-1}$ is
+Posing that the underlying factors that result in edge formation are different from those that result in edge dissolution, \cite{STERGM} proposed the Separable Temporal ERGM (STERGM) to dissect the evolution between consecutive networks.
+Assuming $\bm{y}^{+,t}$ is conditionally independent of $\bm{y}^{-,t}$ given $\bm{y}^{t-1}$, the time-heterogeneous STERGM for $\bm{y}^t$ conditional on $\bm{y}^{t-1}$ is

 with the respective formation and dissolution models: